quartic-it/markdown-table-column-deleter/README.md

     vsce package

-Test in VScode by installing the vsix.
+Install and test in VScode (command palette > "Extensions: Install from VSIX").